 - Please do not submit weblinks in your application, our judges will not open them!
 If your application makes it through to the second stage, only then will there be an opportunity to give more of a demonstration over the internet.

 - You can submit up to two images (see the entry form for details of what images can be accepted).
 This is not essential - we recommend doing so, only if it will help the judges better understand how your application matches the award criteria.

-- Our judges use the Executive Summary to try and gain an understanding of the project before your entry goes on into the details.
+- The Executive Summary.
+Our judges use the Executive Summary to try and gain an understanding of the project before your entry goes on into the details.
 Thus the only situation where this will affect your scores is if you mention something that relates to one of the criteria, that you then do not go on to mention in the main application.
 It is really there to help the judges understand the entry as there is a great diversity of entries from across the world and across so many different educational sectors.

 - All our judges give their time to us voluntarily.

 - Lots of our judges volunteer to help us every year, but we ask them to restate any potential conflict of interest and we make sure they sit on a new panel each year, to avoid any judge from comparing entries to those submitted in previous years.

 - Every panel is made up of four independent professionals, one of whom is a Board member of the e-Assessment Association (The eAA).